-Common Questions Concerning Taxes For Self-Employed
+Common Questions Concerning Taxes For the Self-Employed

 Get The Simple Facts on These Common Self-Employment Tax Questions

-Self-employment tax is its own tax.
-It is a tax you will need to pay on top of any other taxes you may owe.
-Self-employment tax is also known SECA or Self-Employment Contributions Act tax.
-It is the self-employed individual’s very own version of FICA tax, which is typically paid by employers and employees for Social Security and Medicare.
+Self-employment tax is a separate tax.
+It is a tax on top of any other taxes you may owe.
+Self-employment taxes are payable according to the Self-Employment Contributions Act (SECA).
+It is the self-employed individual’s own version of FICA tax, which is typically paid by employers and employees for Social Security and Medicare.
 It is due on your net earnings from self-employment.

 Not necessarily.
 It is up to you to decide whether or not to seek outside help and counsel as you prepare your personal and business taxes.
-If you have little experience preparing your business taxes or are coming upon your first year as a home business owner, it may be a wise investment to seek out help, at least for the first year or two.
-It is important to note that you can deduct the expense incurred to prepare your business taxes (i.e. hiring a tax accountant).
+If you have little experience preparing your business taxes or are in your first year as a home business owner, it may be a wise investment to seek expert help, at least for the first year or two.
+It is important to note that you can deduct the expense incurred to prepare your business taxes (that is, the cost of hiring a tax accountant).

-Do I need to have a Federal Employer Tax ID Number (FEIN) for my home business?If you are a sole proprietor without employees and not planning to hire employees, you don’t need a FEIN.
+If you are a sole proprietor without employees and not planning to hire employees, you do not need a FEIN.
 You can use your social security number.

-- If you are a Single-Member LLC with no employees, you do not need a FEIN.
+If you are a Single-Member LLC with no employees, you do not need a FEIN.
 You can use your social security number.

-- It is important to note, however, if you have Keogh Retirement Plan you are required to have a FEIN.
+If you have Keogh Retirement Plan you are required to have a FEIN.

-- Any other business set-up requires a FEIN.
+Any other business set-up requires a FEIN.
 Additionally, if you are looking for bank financing or are interested in setting up a bank business account, you may be required to have a FEIN.
 Getting a FEIN is free and simple; visit the IRS site to apply for one.

 The W-9 Form is the official IRS form used by a company when they want you to send them your taxpayer identification number (either your social security number or FEIN).
 A business may send you a blank W-9 to fill out if you or your business is hired to provide services.
 Most often, a W-9 Form is sent to independent contractors, consultants, and other self-employed workers.
-Filling out a W-9 is pretty straightforward.
-Just provide your name and social security number, or the name and FEIN of your business.
+Filling out a W-9 is straightforward.
+Just provide your name and social security number or the name and FEIN of your business.

 Self-employment income generated through the year will definitely have tax implications for you come tax time.
 There are so many individual variables when determining what is owed in personal/business taxes, it is impossible to make a blanket statement.
 For a self-employed individual, most of the time you will be required to pay both your regular income tax and your self-employment tax.
 Tax deductions can lessen the end-of-the-year tax burden.

-- Putting away money throughout the year will help with any tax burden due at the end of the year.
+Saving money throughout the year will help with any tax burden due at the end of the year.
 If you know you will owe taxes, you can also prepay your taxes via mail or electronically.

-Disclaimer:I am not a tax specialist or licensed tax attorney.
+I am not a tax specialist or licensed tax attorney.
 The information provided here should be used as a general guide.
 For specific questions about your own taxes, please consult a tax specialist or refer to the official IRS publications.